 This week's film that we'll be looking at is anything but traditional, and it's definitely not a family film.
-It's the candid camera comedy debuting on Netflix titled "Bad Trip."
+It's the candid camera comedy now playing on Netflix titled "Bad Trip."

 "Bad Trip" follows a man who thinks he's deeply in love after running into his high school crush.
 Because of this afffection, he convinces his friend to take a road trip from Florida to New York City.
 Seems like a pretty normal plot, right?